23 January 2019, Rolls Royce, London

 In terms of RCEP, there is a very robust investment chapter being negotiated.
 Within RCEP there are three CPTPP non-ASEAN countries (Australia, Japan, New Zealand) and four ASEAN countries (Brunei, Malaysia, Singapore, Vietnam) so there is pressure to bring RCEP closer to the standard of the CPTPP.

 - The Fourth Industrial Revolution

-While in London, the ASEAN Secretary-General visited the National Cyber Security Centre to better understand the UK’s expertise in this field.
+The ASEAN Secretary-General visited the National Cyber Security Centre to better understand the UK’s expertise in this field.
 The potential for ASEAN’s digital economy is very significant and UK companies are encouraged to see how they can work together with ASEAN in this area.